sainiajay/CRJudge/docs/v0.1/tests_structure.md

 Sample File
 -----------

-You can find a sample tests file in Assignments folder of Sharif Judge.
+You can find a sample tests file in Assignments folder of CRJudge.

 The tree of this file is: